HRPP Institutional Review Board (IRB)

 II.
 IRB Application

-A. Submit one of the three versions of the IRB Application form.
+A. Submit one of the following IRB Application forms.
 Click on How to Submit for instuctions on how to start the application process and for clarification for which version of the following IRB Application is appropriate for your research.

 - Exempt Research Application - The determination of exempt status can only be made by the IRB; therefore, the researcher must apply for exemption from IRB approval and oversight.
 If the exemption is granted, the PI must still submit an annual status report.